openSUSE/combustion/README.md

 If the VMware guestinfo parameter "guestinfo.combustion.script" is set and nonempty, it is treated as a base64 encoded gzipped script.

+If a dracut cmdline parammeter "combustion.url" is set, the script is downloaded using curl.
+In this case, the prepare step is run with the default initrd network configuration already applied.

 You can do everything necessary for initial system configuration from this script, including addition of ssh keys, adding users, changing passwords or even doing partitioning changes.